Stop dog from scratching car: Dogs are adorable, but they start to be troublesome when they signed your car paint with their very own nails.

 It will also pay off to use a snow cover on your windshield as you can’t take chances with your little buddies.

 If you want a better alternative, I suggest that you stick to the car cover option.
 Nothing beats it as one of the ways to dog-proof your car.

 5. Always Close Your House Door

-Still, you shouldn’t cage your dog.
-This could be the easiest answer but it’s just lonely when you imprisoned your buddy inside a tiny container.
+Still, it would be best if you didn’t cage your dog.
+This could be the easiest answer, but it’s just lonely when you imprisoned your buddy inside a tiny container.